 Preparing this traditional Flaouna recipe is relatively simple – but there are a couple of points to look out for.
 Firstly make sure you prepare your filling from the day before and let it rest in the fridge.
 This will allow your flaouna recipe filling to soak in all the delicious spices giving them their distinctive flavour.
 The second point to note is not to overwork the flaouna dough as you do not want the gluten to develop and become bread-like.
 And finally its all about getting the original flaouna ingredients – mahlab, mastic and the delicious flaouna recipe cheese, all of which you can find at your local Greek/Cypriot deli or online.
 Amazon stocks both mastic and mahlab and if you can’t find the cheese you can substitute with some grated plain haloumi and mild yellow cheese, like cheddar.
 And don’t forget – the sesame seeds are always sprinkled on the outside!
 So go ahead, give this delicious recipe a try and don’t forget to post your comments and feedback below!

-Ingredients for the Flauna Dough
+For the Flauna Dough

 - 500g plain flour